 - To develop greater confidence and proficiency in the use of language skills necessary for social and academic purpose

-- To participate in group discussions, interviews by making short oral presentation on given topics
+- To participate in group discussions, interviews by making a short oral presentation on given topics

 - To promote advanced language skills with an aim to develop the skills of reasoning, drawing inferences, etc. through meaningful activities